-Handicap International and the French Agency for Development have produced Disability and Development: Concepts, strategies and tools for disability-inclusive development.
+Humanity & Inclusion and the French Agency for Development have produced Disability and Development: Concepts, strategies and tools for disability-inclusive development.
 It is available in French and English.
 The document highlights why disability needs to be addressed by international cooperation and provides facts, as well as links to more resources to promote disability-inclusive development.

 Healthlink Worldwide work with over 50 partners worldwide, mobilising innovative knowledge and communication processes; empowering people to voice their health needs and have those voices heard.

 The annual observance of the International Day of Persons with Disabilities, 3 December, aims to promote an understanding of disability issues and mobilise support for the dignity, rights and well-being of persons with disabilities.
 It also seeks to increase awareness of gains to be derived from the integration of persons with disabilities in every aspect of political, social, economic and cultural life.